Buying a Tube Amp? Here’s what you need to know.

 Drop a tube amplifier and you’re probably in for some serious repair work, even if it looks okay on the outside.
 That’s because not only are glass tubes extremely fragile, even without being dropped, you might damage your tube amplifier by not properly caring for it.

 From tubes that break to tubes that simply wear out with time, you’ll find that a tube amp definitely needs to be handled with greater care.
 Even environmental changes can damage the amp as they are very sensitive to surrounding temperatures.
 Proper warmup time is needed and you also need to let your amp cool down after shutting it off for the day.
+Take a look at the design of something like the Monoprice tube amp.

 In other words, anticipate putting more time and care into the day to day operation of your tube amp and especially into its transport and storage.
 You can’t just leave it in your garage or basement for years on end.